GoogleCloudPlatform/ml-testing-accelerators/metrics_handler/README.md

     "accuracy_tag": "Accuracy/test",  # Tag used in the SummaryWriter for acc.
   },

   # (Optional) Defaults to True.
-Set to false to disable all Bigquery writes.
+Set to false to disable all BigQuery writes.
   "write_to_bigquery": "True"
 }
 ```